Lee Seung-gi: 2007–present: As host and entertainer

 In 2018, he was chosen to be the MC of Mnet's reality/survival program, Produce 48.
 The same year, it was announced that he will join the second season of Netflix's variety show Busted!.
 At 2018 SBS Entertainment Awards, he won the Grand Prize (Daesang) for Master in the House, becoming the youngest entertainer to receive the award.
 In 2019, he joined the cast of Little Forest – a healing variety program designed as a home kids garden development project for children.
 The same year, he featured in the Netflix travel show Twogether alongside Taiwanese actor Jasper Liu.
 In 2020, he hosted Friday Joy Package, Hometown Flex and a singing reality show Sing Again.

 In 2021, he rejoined the cast of Netflix's variety show Busted! for a third season and also joined the SBS golf entertainment show Golf Battle: Birdie Buddies.
 On July 24, Lee joined the reality program Loud as an MC and Special Agent, a unique position whose task is to provide the remaining contestants with warmth, guidance, and support as they prepare for the finale.
 On November 20, Lee featured in a Netflix game variety show, New World.
 On December 6, he rejoined the hit reality TV show, Sing Again, for a second season as its MC and Host.
-In the same year, he won the Baeksang Arts Award for Best Male Variety Performer for his work in Busted!, Twogether, Hometown Flex, Sing Again ,and Master in the House.
+In the same year, he won the Baeksang Arts Award for Best Male Variety Performer for his work in Busted!, Twogether, Hometown Flex, Sing Again and Master in the House.
 In 2022, Lee hosted SBS new year special program Circle House – a 10-episode healing talk show that candidly shares the real concerns of the MZ generation in Korea and seeks solutions with applicants.
 In 2023, Lee hosted JTBC Peak Time - a show that will offer already-debuted K-pop idols whose activities were halted — whether due to Covid-19, agency issues, or rookie idols who want to step up to the spotlight — a second chance for success.
+On April 29, 2024, Lee entered into a contract with Big Planet Made Entertainment.

 2021–present: As CEO and producer

-On June 1, 2021, Lee Seung Gi established his own production company called Human Made.
+On June 1, 2021, Lee established his own production company called Human Made.
 For one of its program, the company has prepared a performance exclusively for Moment House Japan which features a hybrid of documentary and live performance content.
-Lee took part in the production of the show as its executive producer starring Korean-American Rapper Jessi.
-In March 2022, Lee released a Human Made original mini documentary series about food and music titled Human Table on the global platform YouTube under the channel name HUMANMADE.
+Lee took part in the production of the show as its executive producer starring Korean-American rapper Jessi.
+In March 2022, Lee released a Human Made original mini documentary series about food and music titled Human Table on the YouTube under the channel name "Human Made".